 If a donor’s total body iron stores are low enough, it can lead to anemia (low hemoglobin levels).
 However, some donors may have depleted iron stores despite having normal hemoglobin levels.
 Iron deficiency with anemia can cause the following adverse effects: cognitive dysfunction, fatigue, pregnancy-related complications, decreased exercise endurance, and pica (the desire to compulsively ingest non-food substances such as ice or clay).
 Most iron deficient blood donors do not have anemia.
 The adverse effects of non-anemic iron deficiency are less clear, but studies suggest that it may impair quality of life.

-The following blood donors have an increased risk of developing iron deficiency: young donors (specifically teenage donors), premenopausal females, frequent blood donors and donors with hemoglobin values near the minimum for eligibility.
+The following blood donors have an increased risk of developing iron deficiency: young donors (specifically teenage donors), premenopausal donors, frequent blood donors and donors with hemoglobin values near the minimum for eligibility.

 Eating a well-balanced, iron-rich diet is helpful; however, diet alone may not replace all the iron lost from blood donation.
 Taking multivitamins with iron or iron supplements can restore iron stores more quickly than a healthy diet alone.

-Frequent blood donors including whole blood, double red blood cell, and platelet/plasma apheresis donors should consider taking a multivitamin with iron or an iron supplement to replace the iron lost during blood donation.
+Frequent blood donors including whole blood, double red blood cell, and platelet/plasma apheresis donors should consider taking a multivitamin with iron or an iron supplement along with vitamin C to improve absorption to replace the iron lost during blood donation.
 Approximately, four platelet/plasma apheresis donations result in a similar red cell (iron) loss as a unit of whole blood.

 A dose of elemental iron of 18 to 28 mg taken daily for 60 days is sufficient to replace the iron lost during donation.
 The lower dose (18mg) available in multivitamins minimizes side effects like upset stomach, constipation or loose stools.
 Iron supplements may affect the absorption of other medications and may not be recommended for everyone, including people with iron overload syndromes like hemochromatosis.
 You should check with a physician or pharmacist familiar with your health history before taking any new dietary supplements.
 Iron-containing products should be kept out of the reach of children to prevent accidental poisoning.

 Because there is a limit to iron absorption — a few milligrams a day — taking larger doses for a shorter time will not increase absorption and will result in more side effects.
-The goal is to gradually replace the 200 mg of iron lost during donation over sixty days.
+The goal is to gradually replace the iron lost during donation.

-Donors ages 16-18 are eligible for a whole blood donation once every six months (180 days) or a double red blood cell donation (DRBC) once every 12 months (365 days).
-Donors 19 years of age or older are eligible for a whole blood donation every 56 days or a DRBC donation every four months.
+Donors ages 16-18 are eligible for a whole blood donation once every six months (180 days) or a SuperRed (formerly called double red blood cell donation) once every 12 months (365 days).
+Donors 19 years of age or older are eligible for a whole blood donation every 56 days or a SuperRed donation every four months.